GUI comparison, PernixData FVP vs Us – VMware Write Back Caching Software.

 A cluster (pool) of in-VMware host caching media spanning multiple hosts is required for write-back caching (not for write-through).
 With write-back caching, writes are accelerated by caching to in-VMware host caching media without synchronously writing to the backend SAN.
 If the local host were to fail, these writes would be lost, which is not good.
-To prevent against such data loss, writes are mirrored to another SSD on another host.
-Now when the local host fails, the mirrored copy of writes from its peer host are synced with the backend appliance immediately.
+To prevent such data loss, writes are mirrored to another SSD on another host.
+Now when the local host fails, the mirrored copy of writes from its peer host is synced with the backend appliance immediately.
 This process requires the ability to group caching media across hosts as a single entity so mirrored writes can be automatically distributed across SSDs across hosts, and corrective action can be taken in case of failure situations.
 This is the definition of clustering, and it is implemented in both FVP and VirtuCache in a similar fashion.

-Now with PernixData FVP the end user has to specifically create a cluster and add resources to it.
+Now with PernixData FVP the end-user has to specifically create a cluster and add resources to it.
 With VirtuCache, this step is eliminated.
 Our thinking was that VMware does a great job of clustering VMware hosts, with storage, compute, and networking, already added so why do we need to create a new cluster in our software.
 We thought we should simply leverage VMware clustering and map to it automatically.
-So in our case the VirtuCache cluster is the VMware cluster.
-All the end user has to do is add in-VMware host caching media (SSD and/or DRAM) to the existing VMware cluster.
+So in our case, the VirtuCache cluster is the VMware cluster.
+All the end-user has to do is add in-VMware host caching media (SSD and/or DRAM) to the existing VMware cluster.

 Similar Step 3 – Assign In-VMware Host Caching Media.

 Assign Cache Device on a per host basis.
 This step remains the same with Pernix and us.
-In this step you assign in-VMware host RAM and/or SSD as caching media.
+In this step, you assign in-VMware host RAM and/or SSD as caching media.
 Pernix calls it Acceleration Resources.
 We call it Caching Media.
 With VirtuCache, you can choose an in-host SSD, or some amount of in-host RAM, or a combination of two.

 Similar Step 4 – Select Network To Mirror Writes.
 VirtuCache Write Replication = PernixData Peering.

 As explained above, in the case of write-back caching, we need to mirror writes to another SSD on another host.
 There is no way around this step, if you want to avoid data loss in case of host failure.
 Such write replication needs to happen over a network.
-Both Pernix and us use the vMotion network by default with the option of using another network for this purpose.
+Both Pernix and we use the vMotion network by default with the option of using another network for this purpose.

 Similar Step 5 – Select Datastores To Cache.

 This is the same with us and PernixData.
 Both of us cache at the datastore level.
-By default all VMs in that datastore inherit the caching policy of the datastore.
+By default, all VMs in that datastore inherit the caching policy of the datastore.
 Then there is the ability to assign a different caching policy to the VMs if required.

 The caching policy you can select can be either write-back or write-through.
-Only we further qualify write-back policy with number of write replicas.
+Only we further qualify write-back policy with the number of write replicas.
 In our case write back policy with 1 replica means that one copy of write cache is made to another host, and write back policy with 2 replicas means that 2 copies of writes are made to two different hosts.

 Till this point, other than creating a cluster in Pernix FVP separately from VMware cluster that Pernix requires and that we don’t, the steps are more or less the same.